Ebunwadi/backendTask/README.md

 # A Payment System Service

-### project description.
+### Project Description.
-This is basically a payment system that allows users to send receive funds
+This is basically a payment system that allows users to send receive and funds

 [link to the api documentation with postman](https://documenter.getpostman.com/view/10653175/2s9YRGw8Ee)
 ## Routes